Skip to content

 Do not confuse "Double-Ply" paper with the "Two-Layer" code requirement.

-- Single-Ply Rolls: A roll containing one sheet of paper.
-To meet code over plywood, the crew must wrap the house twice.
+• Single-Ply Rolls: A roll containing one single sheet of paper.
+To meet code over plywood, the lathing crew must literally wrap the entire house twice.

-- Double-Ply (2-Ply) Rolls: Manufacturers like Fortifiber (Jumbo Tex) create rolls that unspool two distinct layers of paper at once.
-[Image of 2-ply Jumbo Tex installation] This allows contractors to meet the two-layer code requirement in a single pass, ensuring proper overlap and reducing labor.
+• Double-Ply (2-Ply) Rolls: Manufacturers like Fortifiber (Jumbo Tex) create heavy rolls that unspool two distinct layers of paper at exactly the same time.
+This allows contractors to meet the two-layer building code requirement in a single pass around the house, ensuring perfect overlap and significantly reducing labor costs.

 4. Housewraps (Tyvek) vs. Building Paper

-Can you use Tyvek behind stucco?
+Can you use a plastic housewrap like Tyvek behind stucco?
 Yes, but with a major caveat.

-Stucco acts like a surfactant (soap), which can break down the surface tension of certain plastic housewraps.
-Furthermore, stucco will bond to Tyvek, nullifying its drainage capability.
+Stucco acts like a surfactant (soap), which can chemically break down the surface tension of certain plastic housewraps.
+Furthermore, stucco will bond directly to flat Tyvek, nullifying its drainage capability.

-If you use Tyvek or a similar housewrap as your primary air/water barrier, you MUST install a layer of Grade D paper (or felt) over it.
-The paper protects the Tyvek from the cement and creates the necessary drainage gap.
+The Hybrid System: If your architect specifies Tyvek as the primary air/water barrier, you MUST install a sacrificial layer of Grade D asphalt paper over the Tyvek.
+The paper protects the expensive Tyvek from the caustic cement and creates the necessary drainage gap.

 Frequently Asked Questions About Stucco